 Doctor of Philosophy (PhD)

-Carpenter, Richard A., "A Peer-Managed Self-Control Program for Reduction of Alcohol Consumption in High School Students" (1981).
-All Graduate Theses and Dissertations.
+Carpenter, Richard Allan, "A Peer-Managed Self-Control Program for Reduction of Alcohol Consumption in High School Students" (1981).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5906.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .